kodekloudhub/jenkins-project/eksClusterCreation.md

 ## Important Notes:
 - **Kubernetes Version**: 1.31
 - **Availability Zone**: Do **not** select subnets from `us-east-1e` as it is restricted.
-- **Terraform Option**: For automation using Terraform, refer to [this guide](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/managed-clusters/eks) by @Alistair_KodeKloud.
+- **Terraform Method**: For automation using Terraform, refer to [this guide](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/tree/master/managed-clusters/eks) by @Alistair_KodeKloud.

 ## Prerequisites:
 - Basic understanding of AWS and Kubernetes.